nodejs/node/doc/api/dgram.markdown

   The value of `68` octets is very small, since most current link layer technologies have a minimum `MTU` of `1500` (like Ethernet).

-Note that it's impossible to know in advance the MTU of each link through which a packet might travel, and that generally sending a datagram greater than the (receiver) `MTU` won't work (the packet gets silently dropped, without informing the source that the data did not reach its intended recipient).
+Note that it’s impossible to know in advance the MTU of each link through which a packet might travel, and that generally sending a datagram greater than the (receiver) `MTU` won’t work (the packet gets silently dropped, without informing the source that the data did not reach its intended recipient).

 ### socket.bind(port[, address][, callback])